 Photography is not allowed during the main part of Formal Hall.
 It is however allowed in the Gallery before the meal and during coffee.
 Photographs may also be taken during dessert after the wine has been circulated, but please ensure you do not disturb other members who are dining.
 Please do not ask members of the waiting staff to take photographs: they have a job to do.

 Special formal dinners occur from time to time.
-Guest Nights (black tie and dinner jacket for men and evening dress for women, or national dress) are open to all Members; the booking form is available here or from the Porters' Lodge.
+Guest Nights (dress code is lounge suit/national dress, with gown for College Members) are open to all Members; those wishing to dine should book online using the Formal Hall Booking System..
 Some special dinners are by invitation only, e.g. the Matriculation Dinners for new students in October, and Foundation Day Dinner in June.
 Governing Body dinners are for Governing Body Fellows only.

 Every resident has access to a kitchen with dining area.
 Shared kitchens have communal cookers, fridges, etc. and individual cupboards.
 You will need to supply your own crockery, cutlery, and pots and pans.
 You are also expected to do your own washing up and help to keep the kitchen clean and tidy.